-The Taxpayer Advocate Service assists taxpayers who have made multiple unsuccessful attempts to resolve concerns with the Tax Commission.
-This service helps resolve problems when normal departmental processes break down, identifies why the problem occurred and suggests remedies to stop the problem from recurring.
-See details at tax.utah.gov/contact or contact us to find out if you qualify for this assistance at 801-297-7562, toll free at 800-662-4335, ext.
+The Taxpayer Advocate Service helps taxpayers who have made multiple unsuccessful attempts to resolve concerns with the Tax Commission.
+This service helps resolve problems when normal departmental processes break down, identifies why problems occurred, and suggests solutions.
+See tax.utah.gov/contact, or contact us to find out if you qualify for this service at 801-297-7562 or 1-800-662-4335, ext.
 7562, or by email at taxpayeradvocate@utah.gov.

-The Taxpayer Advocate service should not be used to bypass normal methods for resolving disputes or issues.
+Do not use the Taxpayer Advocate Service to bypass normal methods for resolving issues or disputes.